psypdt/ZIS_C-_Summer_Course_2019/README.md

 # ZIS C++ Summer Course 2019
-Hi and welcome to the C++ Summer course resource page.
+Hello and welcome to the `ZIS C++ Summer course 2019` resource page.
 From this page you will be able to access the presentations and any example code/ solutions that we construct during the course.